 I like to use olive oil for my infusions, but other oils can certainly be infused with great success.
 Infusions are wonderful because it prevents your soap from being gritty as the color is extracted from the botanical and the actual plant parts are drained out before using the oil to make soap.
 Please note that most of the powdered natural soap colorants can be added at trace if you so desire but may add a texturizing affect to your product.

-Do you want to try each of the natural soap colorants below?
+Do you want to try each of the in-stock natural soap colorants below?
 Well, Now you can!
 Get the natural soap colorant kit and find out which ones you like the best by trying each of them!

 The natural soap colorant kit will include:

 - 2 Ounces Burdock Leaf (C/S)

 Also be sure to checkout our other wonderful kits including:

 Activated Charcoal (Powder)